-The Los Angeles Police Department is significantly increasing patrols across the San Fernando Valley following a surge of home burglaries.
+Los Angeles Police Department has significantly increased patrols across the San Fernando Valley following a surge of home burglaries.
 Nine break-ins occurred in just ten days, prompting Mayor Karen Bass to direct additional police resources to combat the crime wave.

 Key Takeaways